 The purpose of this website is three-fold.
 We strive to:

-Provide an unbiased perspective of all things Appalachian.
+- Provide a non-biased perspective of all things Appalachian.

 Unfortunately, much of the public still thinks of entertainment, such as the “Beverley Hillbillies,” when these regions are mentioned.
 We seek to highlight Appalachian innovation, accomplishments, and capabilities without resorting to perpetuating stereotypes.